1995 Stanley Cup playoffs: (2) Philadelphia Flyers vs. (5) New Jersey Devils

 This was the second playoff series between these two teams, with Philadelphia winning the only previous meeting in two games.
 They last met in the 1978 Preliminary Round where Philadelphia swept the Colorado Rockies.
 This was the third Conference Final appearance for New Jersey and the second consecutive appearance after losing to the New York Rangers in seven games the year before.
-Philadelphia made their fourth Conference Final appearance and first since losing to Montreal in six games in 1989.
+Philadelphia made their fifth semifinal/conference final appearance since the league began using a 16-team or greater playoff format in 1980 and first since losing to Montreal in six games in 1989.

 New Jersey handed Philadelphia their first two playoff home losses of the season winning 4–1 in game one and 5–2 in game two and they outshot the Flyers 28–21 and 24–20 respectively.
 In game three Philadelphia played with a sense of urgency.
 Trailing 2–1 the Flyers tied the game on Rod Brind'Amour's goal with 6:03 to go in regulation.
 They went on to win the game 3–2 on captain Eric Lindros' goal at 4:19 of the first overtime period.
 Playing with their newfound confidence the Flyers won game four by a score of 4–2 despite being outshot 34–19, Flyers goaltender Ron Hextall made 32 saves.
 In game five the Devils took a 2–1 lead into the second period which ended up scoreless.
 The Flyers tied the game on Kevin Dineen's second goal of the game at 3:13 of the third period.
 The Devils almost regained the lead on Stephane Richer's breakaway shot that hit the crossbar with less than four minutes to go in regulation.
 Then with less than a minute remaining Devils forward Claude Lemieux picked up the puck on a backcheck in the New Jersey zone and skated up the ice, once over the Flyers' blue line Lemieux fired a slap shot that beat Hextall on his blocker side.
 The goal silenced the Spectrum crowd and gave New Jersey a 3–2 lead with just 44.2 seconds to play.
 The Devils hung on to win the game 3–2.